 This means that only between 10-15% of all the websites in the World are active and being used in some fashion.

 Also, consider that a big portion of the websites does not get regular updates.
 This means that the actual number of active, working sites may be a much smaller fraction.
-So, the next time someone asks you “How many websites are there?” do not forget to clarify if they mean all websites or only the active websites.
+So, the next time someone asks you about the total number of websites on the Internet?” do not forget to clarify if they mean all websites or only the active websites.

 The reasons for the growth